Virtual Machines

 • click on the Actions icon and select the Edit in the list of available options;

-• update the Virtual Machine Name on the opened Edit Virtual Machines window and click on the SAVE icon.
+• update the Virtual Machine Name aor/and add tags to the selected VM on the opened Edit Virtual Machines window and click on the SAVE icon.

 After these steps, the selected Virtual Machine will be updated.

-Edit Virtual Machine you can also from Virtual Machine details page, by clicking on the appropriative quick actions icon there:
+Alternatively, you can edit virtual machine from its Details page, by clicking on the appropriative quick actions icon there:

 Resize Virtual Machine